0xMiden/miden-client/docs/external/src/rust-client/cli/index.md

 # You can set a remote prover to offload the proving process (along with the `--delegate-proving` flag in transaction commands)
 miden-client init --remote-prover-endpoint <PROVER_URL>

+# To enable the transport layer, specify the endpoint
+miden-client init --note-transport-endpoint <MIDEN_NOTE_TRANSPORT_URL>
 ```

 More information on the configuration file can be found in the [configuration section](https://github.com/0xMiden/miden-client/docs/typedoc/rust-client/cli-config.md).